 To ease the itch of dry skin:

-- Use moisturizer after you bathe while your skin is still damp.
+- Use moisturizer after you bathe while your skin is still damp and again after you change clothes.

 - Drink lots of fluids to stay hydrated.